Is the Grand Mosque in Abu Dhabi open during Ramadan this year? The answer is YES!

 - Head over here if you would like to know more about what is expected of tourists during the Holy Month in the UAE.

-- When it comes to breaking of the fast, you’ll want to check out our guide to the best Abu Dhabi Iftars this year, plus we guide you through the late evening tradition in Abu Dhabi of suhoor dining out.
+- When it comes to the breaking of the fast, you’ll want to check out our guide to the best Abu Dhabi Iftars this year; plus, we guide you through the late evening tradition in Abu Dhabi of suhoor dining out.

-- We also have a further guide here to opening hours, deals and offers during Ramadan in Abu Dhabi 2022.
+- We also have a further guide here to opening hours, deals, and offers during Ramadan in Abu Dhabi 2023.

 Ramadan is indeed a special time to visit the United Arab Emirates.
 A trip to the country’s largest mosque and the most beautiful landmark building will only enhance your cultural experience in this proudly Islamic country, open to all.